List of awards and nominations received by Robert Redford

 The following is a list of awards and nominations received by Robert Redford.

 Robert Redford was an American actor, director and producer.
 He is best known as a leading man during the American New Wave.
 He received various awards including an Academy Award, a British Academy Film Award, and five Golden Globe Awards as well as nominations for two Primetime Emmy Awards, a Sports Emmy Awards, a Critics' Choice Movie Award, and a Independent Spirit Award.
 He also received various honors including the Golden Globe Cecil B. DeMille Award in 1994, the Screen Actors Guild Life Achievement Award in 1996, the Academy Honorary Award in 2002, the Kennedy Center Honors in 2005, the Presidential Medal of Freedom in 2016, and the Honorary César in 2019.

 Redford made his film debut in War Hunt (1962) and for his role in Inside Daisy Clover (1965), he won the Golden Globe Award for New Star of the Year – Actor.
 In 1970 he won the BAFTA Award for Best Actor in a Leading Role for his roles in the western buddy film Butch Cassidy and the Sundance Kid, the western Tell Them Willie Boy Is Here, and the drama Downhill Racer.
-He was first nominated for an Academy Award for Best Actor in a Leading Role for his role as Johnny "Kelly" Hooker in the George Roy Hill directed crime caper film The Sting (1973).
+He was first nominated for an Academy Award for Best Actor for his role as Johnny "Kelly" Hooker in the George Roy Hill crime caper film The Sting (1973).

 As a director, he gained acclaim for the family drama Ordinary People (1980), for which he also earned the Academy Award for Best Director, Golden Globe Award for Best Director, and the Directors Guild of America Award for Outstanding Directing – Feature Film.
 He also directed the historical drama Quiz Show (1994), for which he received two Academy Award nominations for Best Picture and Best Director.
 He was also Golden Globe-nominated for directing A River Runs Through It (1992) and The Horse Whisperer (1998).
-He returned to acting in the survival drama All is Lost (2013) and the biographical crime dramedy The Old Man and the Gun (2018) both of which earned him Golden Globe-nominations.
+He returned to acting in the survival drama All Is Lost (2013) and the biographical crime dramedy The Old Man and the Gun (2018) both of which earned him Golden Globe-nominations.

-On theater, he acted in the Norman Krasna romantic comedy play Sunday in New York (1962) for which he won the Theater World Award.
+On theater, he acted in the Norman Krasna romantic comedy play Sunday in New York (1962) for which he won the Theatre World Award.
 On television, he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for Alcoa Premiere (1963) and the Primetime Emmy Award for Outstanding Documentary or Nonfiction Special for All the President's Men Revisited (2013).